avajs/ava/docs/05-command-line.md

                            e.g. 10s, 2m)                                [string]
-  -u, --update-snapshots   Update snapshots                            [boolean] -v, --verbose            Enable verbose output (default)             [boolean] -w, --watch              Re-run tests when files change              [boolean]
+  -u, --update-snapshots   Update snapshots                            [boolean] -v, --verbose            Enable verbose output (default)             [boolean]
+      --related-to         Only run tests that import (transitively) the given source files.
+Accepts file paths or globs, and can be repeated.
+Intended for pre-commit hooks to run only the tests affected by changed files          [string] -w, --watch              Re-run tests when files change              [boolean]

 Examples: